 Incomplete for Communications 860: The extended incomplete grade becomes an automatic F if the student has not enrolled the following semester in a class for "incompletes" or in tutorial sessions when applicable.
-This course must be repeated until satisfactory improvement is achieved.
+This course must be repeated until satisfactory improvement is achieved and credit hours are added to the total cumulative average.